kongware/ftor/README.md

 ## Todo (readme)

-- [ ] describe nominal and structural typing and why ftor prefers the latter
+- [ ] nominal and structural typing and why to prefer the latter
+- [ ] bounded polymorphism without the prototype system
-- [ ] describe how ftor enforces typed functions in most cases
+- [ ] typed functions and data types are enforced in most cases
-- [ ] describe data kinds and why ftor supports them
+- [ ] constructor types, tagged unions and enums
-- [ ] describe how ftor handles type variants
+- [ ] no type literals but type refinements
-- [ ] describe how ftor handles bounded polymorphism along with functions and data types
-- [ ] describe how ftor tries to restrict the use of side effects
+- [ ] restrict the use of side effects with a special IO type
-- [ ] give reason why ftor has only limited support for subtyp polymorphism (subtyping)
+- [ ] limited support of subtype polymorphism (prototyping) and no support of type variants at all
-- [ ] add variadic functions via `arguments` warning
+- [ ] variadic functions only via rest parameter (not `arguments`)
+- [ ] built-in operators are not type safe
+- [ ] explicit type casts
+- [ ] intersection/differ types
+- [ ] type aliases

 # 1. Type systems